-owder and bulk solids manufacturers, such as those in the pharmaceutical industry, are facing an ever-increasing need for containment solutions in the transfer of powders and fine particles.
-The growing use of highly potent active ingredients in new medicines is a major contributor to the requirement for closed and dust-free processes to protect employees, the material, and the production environment.
-In the past, employees were often equipped with only a fullbody protection suit and generally worked in an open process.
+harmaceutical manufacturers are increasingly developing new medicines that use highly potent active pharmaceutical ingredients (HPAPIs) and face a growing need for containment solutions that enable closed and dust-free transfer of these materials to protect employees, the material, and the production environment.
+In the past, employees were often equipped with only a full-body protection suit and generally worked in an open process.
 In this kind of work environment, the risk of contamination was very high.
-Today, depending on the application, the production process is either integrated in an isolator or executed within a sealed and closed process to ensure the required dust-free and safe work environment.
-Such processes increasingly rely on pneumatic vacuum conveying systems to contain powders during transfer.
+Today, depending on the application, production is either integrated into an isolator or executed within a sealed and closed process to ensure the required dust-free and safe work environment.
+Such processes increasingly rely on pneumatic vacuum conveying systems to contain the highly potent powders during transfer.